windwp/kysely-zod-sqlite/README.md

 const post = result.getOne<PostTable>(1);
 ```
 ### Bulk method
-working with array on batch method is difficult when you run query depend on some condition.
+working with array on batch method is difficult.
-so I create bulk
+when you run query depend on some condition so I create bulk.
+recommend use bulk for FetchDriver if you have multiple request
 ```typescript
 const check = await api.bulk({
   // skip that query for normal user